Washington and Old Dominion Railroad Regional Park: Trail construction and extension

 In September 1984, the NVRPA finished paving two sections of the trail, an extension westward from Herndon to Sterling and, two weeks later, an extension east from I-66 to Columbia Pike.
 Prior to the 1984 completion, the Arlington section of the trail from Columbia Pike to Lee Highway had been a dirt and gravel path.
 A sewer construction project that traveled along Four Mile Run delayed the paving for years.

 In 1985, the NVRPA extended the paved portion of the trail through Leesburg, together with a parallel bridle path that NVRPA extended to Purcellville.
 The paved trail reached its western terminus in Purcellville in 1988.

 In 2002, the NVRPA constructed the final section of the trail in and near Arlington County's Bluemont Park.
-Construction was delayed for years after encountering opposition from the public because of the paved section's potential environmental impacts.
+Construction was delayed for years due to opposition from the public over the potential environmental impacts of the paved section.
 When completed, the final section connected the W&OD Trail's intersection with the Bluemont Junction Trail to the section of the W&OD Trail that is just east of North Carlin Springs Road.
 The final section included a new trail bridge over Four Mile Run and an underpass below North Carlin Springs Road.

 On October 20, 2007, construction began for a paved trail that would connect the W&OD Trail at its origin with the Four Mile Run Trail by traveling for 3000 ft along a bank of the Run while passing beneath the Henry G. Shirley Memorial Highway (I-395) in Alexandria and West Glebe Road in Arlington.
 On May 30, 2009, a ribbon-cutting ceremony heralded the completion and opening of the connecting trail.